By Scott Meacham

 Sarah Seagraves, i2E’s senior VP of marketing and the team of dedicated college advisors, competition judges, and committed sponsors across Oklahoma, pivoted to an entirely new virtual, online format.

 “This is a lesson in entrepreneurship we and the teams never expected from the Entrepreneur’s Cup,” Seagraves said, “adapting, pivoting, and figuring out how to make an in-person competition virtually overnight.”

 But figure it out they did with speed and agility.
 Talk about innovation and creativity.

 Everyone came together.
 The question wasn’t should we cancel.
 Instead it was what do you need?
 What can I do to help?
 There was not once any negativity.
-Love’s Cup is always a collaborative endeavor; this year, it is even more collaborative.
+Entrepreneur’s Cup is always a collaborative endeavor; this year, it is even more collaborative.